Skip to main content

 And it’s never too late to start building your cognitive reserve.
 Art therapy is proven to help older adults.
 It improves memory skills, visuospatial skills, attention, and executive function.

 Many studies support that if you keep using your brain, it works better for longer.
-Frequent mental exercise helps you build a reserve of cognitive ability.
-This then makes you more resilient to age-related decline.
+Frequent mental exercise helps you build a reserve of thinking ability.
+This then makes you more resilient to age-related changes.

 Making art stimulates both sides of your brain, in many areas at the same time.
 There's complex neural activity involved.
 This means you can build cognitive reserve by taking up a hobby like painting.